ThomasMBury/thomasbury.net/content/authors/admin/_index.md

   - Machine learning
   - Dynamical systems
   - Mathematical modelling
-  - Responsible AI
+  - Applications of AI to healthcare
-  - Open source
+  - Open source software

 # Education to show in About widget
 education: